Neurolla/contact_book/README.md

-Of course, Vida 🌿
-Here is your **Contact Book README rewritten in your personal GitHub style** — clean, friendly, structured, with emojis and a polished tone (just like your Happy Numbers and Monty Hall README files).

 # 📇 Contact Book

 A simple and clean **Python console application** that allows you to store, view, edit, and delete your contacts.